niktechnopro/space-shooter-game/README.md

-# shooter-game
+# Space shooter game
-## A space shooter game developped with Python programming language and the PyGame module.
+## A space shooter game developped with Python programming language and the PyGame library.

 ## It features mouse control and scrolling background